-When the tortilla manufacturing machine discarded the misshapen tortilla, Carranza realized they could be cut into triangles and fried.
+Inspiration struck when the tortilla manufacturing machine discarded the misshapen tortilla.
+Carranza realized they could be cut into triangles and fried.
 She then sold them for a dime a bag at the El Zarape Tortilla Factory.
 Carranza received the Golden Tortilla Award in 1994 for her contribution to the Mexican food industry.

 The United States is one of the primary markets for tortilla chips.

 Another favorite dish made with tortilla chips is nachos.
 Ignacio “Nacho” Anaya created the dish we call nachos around the year 1943.
-The tortilla chips are served with melted or shredded cheese and often additional toppings are added, such as meat, salsa, refried beans, tomatoes, diced onion, lettuce, olives, jalapenos, guacamole, and sour cream.
+The tortilla chips are served with melted or shredded cheese.
+Additional toppings are often added, such as meat, salsa, refried beans, tomatoes, diced onion, lettuce, olives, jalapenos, guacamole, and sour cream.